aofarrel/BYOD-to-Terra/full_documentation.md

 We've decided to break down the task into two main sections: First of all, you must get your data into the system in the first place.
 We call this "Source-to-Bucket," refering to the movement of your files from your BYOD source into the Google Cloud Bucket of your Terra worksapce.
 Second, once your data is in the system, you will want to learn how to use it in either a Jupyter notebook, or a workflow.
 We call that part "Bucket-to-Compute."

-**Note:** If you wish to import your data in a Jupyter notebook to process it and then pass that output into a workflow, it is easiest to think about it as two seperate BYOD situations.
+**Note:** If you wish to import your data in a Jupyter notebook to process it and then pass that output into a workflow, it is easiest to think about it as two seperate BYOD problems.
 The first is for getting your data into your bucket in a way that can be processed by Jupyter.
-The second BYOD situation is moving your Jupyter output back into your Google Bucket as the Source-to-Bucket, and setting up your data to run as an input of your workflow is the Bucket-to-Compute part.
+The second is moving your Jupyter output back into your Google Bucket as the Source-to-Bucket, and setting up your data to run as an input of your workflow is the Bucket-to-Compute part.

 ## Before you begin
 ### Phenotypic data